zksecurity/noname/book/src/methods.md

 1. Either the type checker stores type information about each expression it parses.
 This is what the Rust compiler does I believe: each `Expr` AST node has a unique node identifier that can be used to search type information in a map.
 2. Or, more simply, the circuit-writer's `compute_expr()` function that returns an `Option<Var>` could be modified to return `Option<VarInfo>`.
 This is a bit annoying as we're recomputing things we've done in the type checker.
-3. A variant of the previous option is to change `Var` so that it also contain a type (might as well).
+3. A variant of the previous option is to change `Var` so that it also contains a type (might as well).

 So we implement option 1: the type checker now stores the type information of each `Expr` node in the AST under a hashmap that is later passed to the circuit-writer: